 Step 7.
 Finally, You can visit the URL http://your-ip-address/svn/testrepo to check out the content, you will be asked to enter the user name and password.

 Congratulations!
 You have successfully installed Apache SVN.
-Thanks for using this tutorial for installing Apache Subversion server on Ubuntu 14.04 system.
-For additional help or useful information, we recommend you to check the official Apache Subversion website.
+Thanks for using this tutorial for installing the Apache Subversion server on Ubuntu 14.04 system.
+For additional help or useful information, we recommend you check the official Apache Subversion website.